FREQUENTLY ASKED QUESTIONS

 Our reality is that the college admissions process has changed and become a lot more stressful than it was 20 years ago.
 Additionally, many school counselors have increased student caseloads and little time to individualize the process.
 Having an experienced and impartial professional coach can help families relax and enjoy the decision process of perhaps their largest expense besides buying a family home.
-We will work independently with your student to help strategize and personalize their path for future success and we will stay connected through the freshman year to help with the college transition.
+I will work independently with your student to help strategize and personalize their path for future success and I will stay connected through the freshman year to help with the college transition.

 What's the biggest difference between the two packages?

-When should we begin working with you?
+When should I begin working with your family and student?

 What types of students do you work with?